woodpecker-ci/woodpecker/docs/docs/20-usage/45-cron.md

 # Cron

-To configure cron jobs you need at least push access to the repo.
+To configure cron jobs you need at least push access to the repository.

 :::warning
 By default pipelines triggered by cron jobs wont execute any steps in pipelines, as they are not part of the default event filter and you explicitly need to set a `event: cron` filter.